bitcoin-apps-suite/bitcoin-email/ABOUT.md

 ## The Humor

-Yes, we registered "THE BITCOIN CORPORATION LTD" partly for the meme.
+Yes, we registered "The Bitcoin Corporation LTD" partly for the meme.
 But we're also dead serious about fixing Bitcoin.
 The humor gets attention; the technology delivers value.

 ## Get Involved